cleoold/Markov_CN_node/README.md

 * field `id`: the name of the model, it cannot contain any of `/\?%*:|"<>`.
 * field `message`: the message passed to the model.
 This field can be an array of strings, indicating that all of the content will be added.

-If everything works, a folder `models/erika` will be created which contains the history. `conversation` records all the messages sent, while the `json` files contain the actual Markov model.
+If everything works, a folder `models/erika` will be created which contains the history. `conversation.txt` records all the messages sent, while the `json` files contain the actual Markov model.
 Also a status code `200` is returned.
 Otherwise codes `400` or `500` are returned, and information is logged to the console.

 #### Generate sentence